 I used to be someone that gets really upset by a thumbs-down on my social media post.
 I thought everyone liked me, how could they not!
 But no matter how hard I tried, there were always criticisms and negativities around.

-One fine day, I fed up with the noises around me and decided to close my ears for good.
+One fine day, I was fed up with the noises around me and decided to close my ears for good.
 I developed a thick skin and started to be selective on what I let into my head without worrying about upsetting anyone.

 The outcome of that was, I started to feel mentally free for the first time.
 I stopped worrying about what others were thinking or saying about me, what they approved or disapproved of me.